 To decide whether your child should get braces, a detailed examination of the face, teeth and jaws is needed.
 In addition, x-rays and molds of teeth will be taken to provide the orthodontist with enough information to decide on a suitable plan for treatment.

 There are several types of braces and some may be more suitable than others depending on the particular situation.
 Some of the most common ones in use are still metal braces.
 These are the type of braces most teenagers get and are often the quickest way to shift the teeth to the desired position.
 Metal brackets are fixed to the teeth with a metal wire threaded through the brackets that are tightened to apply pressure to the teeth.

-When your child has an examination with our orthodontist at Petty, Bielik & Burke Orthodontics, you will learn more about the options as well as the right time for your child to get braces at our office in Oak Lawn or Frankfort.
+When your child has an examination with our orthodontist at Petty & Bielik Orthodontics, you will learn more about the options as well as the right time for your child to get braces at our office in Oak Lawn.
 Contact us today to book an appointment and learn more.